opencodeiiita/OpenCode20-Collaborative-TheApp/README.md

 ## Why OpenCode app

-In the present scenerio there where each and every device is online, there was a need for a one stop place for all information regarding OpenCode'20.
+In the present scenario there where each and every device is online, there was a need for a one stop place for all information regarding OpenCode'20.

 ## Communicate
 Chat with us on [Slack](https://opencodeiiita.slack.com/) and Like us on [Facebook](https://www.facebook.com/opencodeiiita/)